Masterix0/MemTracePIN/TraceAnalyzer/README.md

   Fraction of accessed pages assumed to fit in DRAM during each interval (e.g., `0.3` for 30%).

 - **`sub_interval_duration_ms`**:
-  Duration of each sub-interval in milliseconds for PTS scoring.
+  Duration of each sub-interval in milliseconds for PTS scoring and as the base duration for MicroChronos sub-intervals.

 ### Example